Understanding gastritis medication

 However, sometimes medication is needed.
 Medication may be used to:

 - reduce the production of stomach acid

 - make the stomach less acidic

-H2 blockers are medicines that reduce the amount of acid in your stomach.
-They include ranitidine and famotidine.
+H2 blockers are medicines that reduce the amount of acid in the stomach.
+They include cimetidine, nizatidine and famotidine.

 Proton pump inhibitors